ainmutaqorrobin/ainmutaqorrobin/README.md

 ### 🚀 About Me

 Passionate and dedicated software engineering graduate with hands-on experience in modern JavaScript frameworks.
 Recently completed Advanced React and Micro-Frontend training.
-Now exploring the DevOps side with Docker and Kubernetes to better understand containerization and deployment workflows.
+Now exploring the Microservices including DevOps side with Docker and Kubernetes to better understand containerization and deployment workflows.
 Eager to grow in a collaborative environment and contribute to building high-quality, production-ready web solutions.

 ---